getify/monio/MONADS.md

 We've already seen a decent, if basic, illustration of the idea of monads.
 And we didn't cover `Either` -- another *Sum Type* like `Maybe` but which holds values on both sides. `Either` is typically used to represent synchronous `try..catch` style exception handling.
 We also didn't cover `AsyncEither`, which extends `Either` to operate asynchronously (over promises), the same way `IO` transforms/handles them. `AsyncEither` is essentially **Monio**'s representation of a Promise/Future type.

-But compared to the larger space *monad* fits in, *monad* is a fairly narrow concept itself.
-There are a variety of adjacent (and somewhat related) type behaviors in addition to monad'ness that provide additional capabilities and guarantees.
-In more formal terms, "monad" sits alongside them in "Category Theory", specifically a category called "Algebraic Data Types" (ADTs).
+But compared to the larger Category Theory *monad* fits in, it's a fairly narrow concept itself.
+There are a variety of adjacent (and somewhat related) concepts that come from, or are at least adapted from parts other parts of Category Theory, and more specifically, "Algebraic Data Types" (ADTs).
 These "friends" include:

 * Foldable
 * Concatable (aka, Semigroup)